HDrizzle/stack_machine/version_2/hardware_docs/physical_construction.md

 * Base board - Bus timing and connections to almost everything else
 * CLK / Control panel - Clock source & divider select, manual clock stepping, power switch, programming connection, interrupt connections, etc
 * Global state LED panel - LEDs that show timing states from all other boards.
 There will be a lot of silkscreen graphics and labels.
 This board will have a lot of connections using 0.1" connectors.

+## Board internal debug connections

+These are lists of jumpers and connections to the global state LED board that are internal to the circuit and not connected to any outputs

+These all use the "Jumper V2 debug" symbol

+Main sequencer:

+0. `Begin instruction sequence`
+1. `Early PC++, non-flow-ctrl`
+2. `Interrupt enable`
+3. `Interrupt in-progress`
+4. `Instruction Done`
+5. `Bit 4 save for int call`
+6. `Load Instruction`